meilisearch/documentation/guides/introduction/quick_start_guide.md

 There are [several ways to let MeiliSearch know what the primary key](/guides/main_concepts/documents.md#primary-key) is.
 The easiest one is to have an <clientGlossary word="attribute" /> that contains the string `id` in a case-insensitive manner.

-Below is an example to showcase how to add documents using the following test dataset: [movies.json](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json).
+Below is an example to showcase how to add documents to a index called `movies` using the following test dataset: [movies.json](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json).

 <CodeSamples id="getting_started_add_documents_md" />